BWStearns/barbingo/README.md

 #### Details

-Since the idea is to mainly make it easy to play from a phone I was thinking write pretty much everything to be API driven from the start to avoid having to rewrite any backend shit.
-Also this means we can play a bit more with the JS framework we pick or if we're really ballsy we can dick around with native mobile.
+Since the idea is to mainly make it easy to play from a phone I was thinking write pretty much everything to be API driven from the start to avoid having to rewrite any backend stuff.
+Also this means we can play a bit more with the JS framework we pick or if we're really ambitious we can mess around with native mobile.

 #### Stack
 + Python 2.7.5
 + Django 1.5
-+ JS (because fuck it, it owns the web)
++ JS (because screw it, it owns the web)
 + Angular or Knockout?
     + Really anything other than Backbone, since the whole point of JS frameworks is to, you know, make JS NOT suck?
 + For mobile maybe http://phonegap.com/